runtimeverification/kontrol-demo/README.md

 With kontrol installed, you'll also have the option to do property verification!
 This is a big step up in assurance from property testing, but is more computationally expensive, and often requires manual intervention.
-Be advised that these tests usually have a longer execution time (~20 mins to an hour and a half), depending on the machine and the complexity of the test.
+Be advised that these tests usually have a longer execution time (from a few mins up to an hour and a half), depending on the machine and the complexity of the test.

 ### Build with kontrol